-3. University Revenue.-The income of the Universities from all sources during the year 1928 was as shown in the table below.
-The figures in the column "private foundations" refer to income from investments, the cash value of benefactions received during the year being shown separately in the appended notes.
+3. University Revenue.-The income of the Universities from all sources during the year 1929 was as shown in the table below.
+The figures in the column "private foundations" refer to income from investments and from new foundations, the cash value of benefactions received during the year being shown separately in the appended note.

-UNIVERSITIES .- REVENUE, 1928.
+UNIVERSITIES.-REVENUE, 1929.